 This festival is held annually from late May to mid-June.
 If you remember carefully, Australia is in the southern hemisphere, meaning its seasons are the opposite of those in the northern hemisphere.
 In other words, the festival is held in late autumn and early winter.

 Do you know what this also means?
-Yes, it can possibly rain!
-Given that the entire festival can be ridiculously boiled down to a bunch of cables—long, thick cables, things can get slightly serious if it rains.
+Yes, it can rain!
+Given that the entire festival can be ridiculously boiled down to a bunch of long, thick cables, things can get slightly serious if it rains.

-That is absolutely true only if the festival’s organisers were a bunch of amateurs.
+That would be true only if the festival’s organizers were amateurs.
 Yet, we are happy to report that they are not.
-They, thank you very much, are professionals that do not tolerate any malfunction.
+Thank you very much; they are professionals who do not tolerate any malfunction.

-As Vivid Sydney is now, as it has always been, a big deal for the city, all the lighting equipment, including cables, is waterproof.
-They are covered with sturdy waterproof materials that are resistant to heavy rains.
-So if you are planning to attend the festival any time in the future, all you have to do is bring along an umbrella, maybe a raincoat too, but nothing more than that.
+Vivid Sydney is now, as it has always been, a big deal for the city.
+All the lighting equipment, including cables, is waterproof.
+They are covered with sturdy, waterproof materials resistant to heavy rains.
+So, if you are planning to attend the festival any time in the future, all you have to do is bring along an umbrella, maybe a raincoat too, but nothing more than that.

 Statistics

-The festival and its accompanying events apparently appealed to Sydney’s residents, other Australians living elsewhere in the country, and tourists who came from every corner of the globe to attend it.
-With the continuous expansion of the festival and the novelty factor that is renewed every year, the number of visitors has seen remarkable growth during the past decade.
+The festival and its accompanying events apparently appealed to Sydney’s residents, other Australians living elsewhere in the country, and tourists who came from every corner of the globe to attend.
+With the festival’s continuous expansion and the novelty factor that is renewed every year, the number of visitors has seen remarkable growth during the past decade.

 The year 2019 was a booming success for Vivid Sydney.
 Around 2.4 million visitors flocked to the city to attend the festival, providing an income of over $150 million.
-This made Vivid Sydney, that year, the biggest festival in the entire world.
-What also made this version so special is that many lighting installations were entirely green-powered.
+This made Vivid Sydney the biggest festival in the entire world that year.
+This version was also so special because many lighting installations were entirely green-powered.
 In other words, the electricity used for the lighting was produced from renewable energy sources.

 Pause

-As 2019 was exceptionally successful for Vivid Sydney, it seemed like the country, as well as the entire world actually, could not take in any more of that success.
+As 2019 was exceptionally successful for Vivid Sydney, it seemed like the country and the entire world could not take in any more of that success.
 So destiny was probably like, “OK, Sydney.
 I guess you need a break.”

-At the same time, something unsettling was going on in the city of Wuhan in Central China.
+At the same time, something unsettling was happening in the city of Wuhan in central China.
 Soon, everyone would start hearing about the coronavirus for the first time.
-But almost no one would pay much attention since China was too far, too big, and too able to contain the virus.
+But almost no one would pay much attention since China was too far, too big, and unable to contain the virus.
 Little did anyone know that the entire world would suddenly shut down and fall into silent despair just a few months later.

-However, the world at the time was still optimistic, thinking that the virus could be contained in just two weeks, and in just two weeks, everything would be back to normal.
+However, the world at the time was still optimistic, thinking that the virus could be contained in just two weeks and that everything would be back to normal.
 But as the following months proved otherwise, all events around the world, from the biggest international sports tournaments to the tiny local school activities, were cancelled.
-Vivid Sydney of 2020 was cancelled too.
+Vivid Sydney of 2020 was also cancelled.

-The festival was then rescheduled to take off on 6 August 2021, but the entire state of New South Wales was locked down as more and more people tested positive for the nasty virus.
-As a result, Vivid Sydney 2021 was cancelled too.
+The festival was then rescheduled to take place on 6 August 2021, but the entire state of New South Wales was locked down as more and more people tested positive for the nasty virus.
+As a result, Vivid Sydney 2021 was also cancelled.

 Return

-Vivid Sydney came back after a two-year pause and was held for 23 days and nights from 27 May to 18 June 2022.
+Vivid Sydney returned after a two-year pause and was held for 23 days and nights from 27 May to 18 June 2022.
 As of 2023, the festival is taking off on 26 May and is expected to last until 17 June.

 Program

-Thanks to the development and expansion that happened over the past decade, the current version of the festival is pretty rich and diverse, full of different artistic events, workshops, talks, concerts, and presentations.
+Thanks to the development and expansion over the past decade, the current version of the festival is pretty rich and diverse, full of different artistic events, workshops, talks, concerts, and presentations.

-The preparation for the festival, in fact, starts one month after the previous one ends.
-This enables the managing agency to have a new, better, and revised plan for the next event and enough time to execute it.
+In fact, festival preparations start one month after the previous one ends.
+This gives the managing agency a new, better, revised plan for the next event and enough time to execute it.

-That means the preparation for the 2023 Vivid Sydney must have started sometime in July or August of 2022.
-Besides those who already work on the project, many people volunteer to help Vivid Sydney come out in the best version possible.
+That means preparations for the 2023 Vivid Sydney must have started sometime in July or August of 2022.
+In addition to those who already work on the project, many people volunteer to help Vivid Sydney become the best version possible.

-In the few versions that preceded the lockdown, Vivid Sydney focused especially on programming, which is what made this festival possible in the first place and enabled the amazing lighting projections and installations.
+In the few versions that preceded the lockdown, Vivid Sydney focused primarily on programming, which made this festival possible and enabled impressive lighting projections and installations.
 As we mentioned, more workshops and talks were added, and more venues were included.
-For Vivid Sydney 2023 especially, a new dimension, food, is introduced to the programme.
+For Vivid Sydney 2023, a new dimension, food, is introduced to the programme.

-Speaking of that, the festival’s programme has three primary sections, each of which includes several other parts.
-So let’s explore those in more detail.
+The festival’s programme has three primary sections, each of which includes several other parts.
+So, let’s explore those in more detail.

 Vivid Light

 Vivid Light is the essential and most crucial part of the Vivid programme.
-It includes light installations and projections of the city’s significant landmarks, as we mentioned, primarily the Sydney Opera House as well as the Sydney Harbour Bridge.
-Some other landmarks that were added during the past few years include the Museum of Contemporary Art Australia, Custom House Sydney, Cadmans Cottage, Taronga Zoo, and Sydney Tower Eye.
+It includes light installations and projections of the city’s significant landmarks, primarily the Sydney Opera House and the Sydney Harbour Bridge.
+Other landmarks added during the past few years include the Museum of Contemporary Art Australia, Custom House Sydney, Cadmans Cottage, Taronga Zoo, and Sydney Tower Eye.

-There are also different installations on the buildings of the famous suburbs in Sydney, including the Rocks, the Circular Quay, and the Royal Botanic Garden of Sydney.
-All these combined create what is known as the Vivid Light Walk.
+Different installations are also on the buildings of Sydney’s famous suburbs, including the Rocks, the Circular Quay, and the Royal Botanic Garden of Sydney.
+Together, these create what is known as the Vivid Light Walk.

 Since it is such a long walk, one must wear comfortable shoes and arrive there as early as possible, for the walk gets more crowded as time goes by.
 As we mentioned, the walk is free of charge; however, there is a light show called Lightscape held at the Royal Botanic Garden for which visitors must buy a ticket.